-→ The LEFT UOICE function appears in the bottom center of the LCD display, and the current left voice is displayed to the left of the main voice (before the slash).
+→ The LEFT UOICE function appears in the bottom center of the LCD display, and the current left voice is displayed below and to the right of the main voice (after the slash).
 Also, the keyboard guide lamp corresponding to the split point lights.